 2. The MAMBI Happy Planner

 The MAMBI Happy Planner has become more readily available in Australia over the past couple of years – it’s punch and discs are much cheaper than the cost of the Arc system (which has gotten quite expensive!) so if you want to try a discbound system I’d go with MAMBI.

 My sister stocks a ton of MAMBI products in her planner supplies shop.

 3. Levenger Circa

 Levenger’s also have a discbound notebook and punch called the ‘Circa’ system.
-You can’t easily get it here in Australia but it is available on Amazon.
+See my review in this post.

 Why I prefer to use discbound planners